solvespace/solvespace-web/README.md

 Prerequisites
 -------------

-The templating engine that generates this website is written in Perl and requires the `CGI` and `GD` modules.
+The templating engine that generates this website is written in Perl and requires the `GD` module.

 ### Linux